techistem/memory-game/README.md

     - Result: In the Tips section, the game is explained with an example on how to play the game.
 - Expectation: To easily navigate the site and to have a way to return to the Home page at any point of the quiz.
     - Result: There is a 'Restart' button at the bottom of the cards to return to the home page.
+### Solved Bugs
+- The cards were not shuffled every time the start button was clicked.
+    - Fixed this by adding an event listener that triggered the shuffling function when the start button was clicked.
+- When Exponents were placed in the 'div' element in HTML, they could not be activated with JS.
+    - The `cardFrontTemplate` variable is created to contain an array containing the HTML structure of each card.
+- 7<sup>2</sup> The numbers, created in the form  covered the surface of the cards.
+    - Transform property was used in CSS.
+CSS style adjustments were made according to different screens.